Tourism in Mizoram

 Mizoram is a state in the northeast of India.
-Mizoram is considered by many as a beautiful place due to its dramatic landscape and pleasant climate.
-There have been many attempts to increase revenue through tourism but many potential tourists find the lack of amenities to be a hurdle.
+There have been many attempts to increase revenue but the lack of amenities makes it a hurdle for tourists.
 However, the State continues to promote itself and many projects have been initiated.
 The tourism ministry continues to maintain or upgrade its tourist lodges throughout the state.
 Foreign tourists are required to obtain an 'inner line permit' under the special permit before visiting.
 The permit can be obtained from Indian missions abroad for a limited number of days or direct from Mizoram Government authorities within India.
 The state is rich in bird diversity, which has the potentiality to make it a major birding destination.
-For Mrs Hume's pheasant (Syrmaticus humiae), Mizoram is a stronghold.
+Mizoram is a stronghold for Mrs. Hume's pheasant (Syrmaticus humiae).
 There is also a rare record of the wild water buffalo from the state.
 There are several past records of the Sumatran rhinoceros from Mizoram, then Lushai Hills.
 The small population of wild elephants can be seen in Ngengpui and Dampa Sanctuaries.
-Some of the interesting sites are Mizo Poets' Square also known as Mizo Hlakungpui Mual in Mizo, the Great Megaliths locally known as 'Kawtchhuah Ropui'.

-Major Towns and Cities of Mizoram
+Major towns and cities of Mizoram

 Aizawl

 Aizawl is the capital of the state of Mizoram in India.
 It is also the centre of all important government offices, state assembly house and civil secretariat.
 The main tourist attraction in Aizawl are:

-Bara Bazar is the main shopping centre of Aizawl in Dawrpui Veng locality.
-The steep Zion Street is lined with stalls selling garments.
-The main bazar is where the people are best seen in their traditional costumes selling produce from the farms as well as imports from China brought through Myanmar border area.
-The Millennium Center in the same locality is a popular shopping Mall.

-Mizoram State Museum is located in the centre of the town at Zarkawt.
-This museum gives a good insight into Mizo traditions, culture and history.

-Reiek Tourist Resort is a beautiful place at an elevation of 1548 metres, located 45 km south of Aizawl with a traditional Mizo Village.is a tourist spot 12 km from Aizawl, Mizoram.

-Durtlang Hills situated on the northern side of Aizawl offers a fine view of the hill station from either Durtlang Hospital or Aizawl Theological College.